divyasharmasal/liftedmobile/docs/development.md

 First, install Docker CE.
 Follow the instructions here: https://docs.docker.com/install/linux/docker-ce/ubuntu/

-The following commands from the Docker CE installation page were copied on 22 March 2018:
+The following installation commands from the abovementioned page were copied on 22 March 2018, and may or may not work in the future:

 ```bash
 sudo apt update && \